Kadaknath Chicken Farming Project Report, Cost and Profits:

 Kadaknath Chicken Farming Project Report – Grower House:

-Grower house is used to house egg laying type birds of ages between 9 to 20 weeks old.
+Grower house is used to house egg-laying type birds of ages between 9 to 20 weeks old.
 Prepare the grower house by cleaning and disinfecting the place.
-Grower house must be clean and dry before the birds are introduced.
+The grower house must be clean and dry before the birds are introduced.
 Flooring must be spread with about 4-inch litter material.
-Place sufficient waterer and feeders, grower house must have sufficient floor space, feeding space and water space for the birds to move around.
+Place sufficient waterer and feeders, grower house must have sufficient floor space, feeding space, and water space for the birds to move around.
 To avoid diseases like coccidiosis, follow good litter management.
 The proper natural lighting of about 12 hours must be provided and no artificial light is required.

 Kadaknath Chicken Farming Project Report – Egg Incubation in Kadaknath Chicken Farming Business:

-The five important factors for a successful incubation and hatching of eggs include Temperature, Humidity, Ventilation, the position of the eggs and turning of eggs.
+The five important factors for successful incubation and hatching of eggs include Temperature, Humidity, Ventilation, the position of the eggs, and turning of eggs.
 Temperature is the most critical concern during incubation.
-At physiological zero temperature, which means the temperature where embryonic growth starts developing, should be over 24°C and below this temperature, the embryonic growth is arrested.
+At physiological zero temperature, which means the temperature where embryonic growth starts developing, should be over 24°C, and below this temperature, the embryonic growth is arrested.
 Maintain a temperature of 37.5°C for about the first 18 days and during the hatching period or last three days about 36.9°C.

 Care Management in Kadaknath Chicken Farming Business: